 Below, you will find some links to resources, projects, slides, etc. that I’ve worked on over the years.
-These are listed in reverse chronological order.
+These are listed in roughly reverse chronological order.
 (Most recent projects first.)

 Circuits, Parallelism, and Quantum Advantage (Course Project)